pyXLMS.plotting package#

 Plot the venn diagram for two or three sets of crosslink-spectrum-matches or crosslinks.

 Plot the venn diagram for two or three sets of crosslink-spectrum-matches or crosslinks.
 Overlaps are calculated by either looking at peptide sequence and crosslink position in the peptide using parameter by = “peptide” or by looking at protein crosslink position by using parameter by = “protein”.
+Please note that crosslink-spectrum-matches are automatically aggregated to crosslinks, and scan numbers do not influence the creation of the venn diagram.
+For more nuanced control over intersecting crosslink-spectrum-matches with scan numbers please refer to

 data_1 (list of dict of str, any) – A list of crosslink-spectrum-matches or crosslinks.